 Vegan Falafel Balls or Patties

-- 1, 19 oz tin chickpeas, drained, rinsed, patted dry
+- 1, 19 oz can chickpeas, drained, rinsed, patted dry

-- ½ cup onions, chopped
+- ½ cup onions, rough chop

 - 4 cloves garlic, rough chop